Joiry/HSL_Carp/align.md

 $ less ecoli_indexing.out
 ~~~

 Because I've setup the alignment script to point to a directory containing a `ref` directory, let's move the index we just made into a newly made directory.
-Why we do this will hopefully become clear below:
+Why we do this will hopefully become clear later.

 ~~~
 $ mkdir index_ecoli